 He has more than 20 years of experience in drug discovery, development and scientific innovation and is bestowed with many prestigious accolades and the latest been the annual Heroes of Chemistry award from the American Chemical Society in 2020.

-Dr. Debleena Bhattacharya, Associate editor, InnoHEALTH interviewed him in August, 2020, for his valuable scientific insights.
+Dr. Debleena Bhattacharya, Associate editor, InnoHEALTH interviewed Dr. Anil Koul in August 2020, for his valuable scientific insights.

 Q. You have been a scientific leader in the field of public health and infectious diseases.
 We are sure you might have faced this question already many times but from our readers perspective we need your view point on COVID-19?
 What is the end game here?
 Does infection remain for a year or will we soon get over it by developing herd immunity or a vaccine saves us in the next six months?